Darlyng History, Family Crest & Coats of Arms

-Anglo-Saxon tribes in Britain.
+The history of the name Darlyng begins in the days of the Anglo-Saxon tribes in Britain.
 It was a name for a person who was greatly loved by his friends and family.
 The surname was originally derived from the word deorling, which meant darling.
-CITATION[CLOSE]

 Early Origins of the Darlyng family

-Another 131 words (9 lines of text) covering the years 1772, 1858, 1825 and 1831 are included under the topic Early Darlyng History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Darlyng research.
+Another 66 words (5 lines of text) covering the years 1772, 1858, 1825 and 1831 are included under the topic Early Darlyng History in all our PDF Extended History products and printed products wherever possible.

 Darlyng Spelling Variations